 Mom’s Potato Salad with a Twist

-My mom is a great cook, and one of her best dishes is potato salad–it’s always a huge hit with everyone who eats it.
-I have never made it before and decided to try making it–I added just a few things to make it my own.
+My mom is a great cook, and one of her best dishes is potato salad–it’s always a huge hit with everyone who tries it.
+I’ve never made it before, so I decided to try making it, but I added just a few things to make it my own.
 My stepfather-in-law, Bud, uses big chunks of black olives in his version, and I liked the flavor and color they added.
 This Mom’s potato salad with a twist recipe was delicious and paired well with the barbecue ribs and big loaded garden salad.
 Don’t worry, Mom, your version is still my favorite.

 Ingredients:

-- 5 large potatoes, skinned, boiled until fork tender & diced into bite-size chunks
+- 5 russet potatoes, peeled & cut into bite-size chunks

 - 5 hard-boiled eggs, diced